kevinrosenfield/kevinrosenfield.com/_posts/2020-10-28-First-Post.md

 <br>

 <div style="text-align: left">
-For example, one of the most intutive agent-based models is known as the <a href="https://ccl.northwestern.edu/netlogo/models/WolfSheepPredation">wolf-sheep predation model</a>.
+For example, one of the most intuitive agent-based models is known as the <a href="https://ccl.northwestern.edu/netlogo/models/WolfSheepPredation">wolf-sheep predation model</a>.
 The main question it seeks to address is "What properties allow a predator-prey ecosystem to reach and maintain stability (here, stability simply means that neither species goes extinct)?"
-The clip below shows how this plays out in an agent-based modeling program called Netlogo.
+The clip below shows how this plays out in an agent-based modeling program called Netlogo (I did not write this particular model).
 As you'll see, this ecosystem (a simple one, only including sheep and wolves) is not stable; the wolves go extinct as a result of huge swings in sheep and wolf poulation sizes.
 </div>

 <br>